rosalindfranklininstitute/HDRUK-CoMeTR/docs/index.rst

 Overview
 --------

-CoMeTR (Comparison Metrics for Tomographic Reconstruction) is a gallery of metrics designed to compare volumetric data, with a focus on tomographic reconstruction techniques.
+CoMeTR (Comprehensive  Metrics for the qualitative and quantitative evaluation and comparison of Tomographic Reconstruction) is a gallery of metrics designed to compare volumetric data, with a focus on tomographic reconstruction techniques.
 This documentation provides detailed information about the